apache/beam/website/src/documentation/runners/samza.md

 ## Samza Runner prerequisites and setup

-The Samza Runner is built on Samza version greater than 0.14.1, and uses Scala version 2.11.
+The Samza Runner is built on Samza version greater than 0.14.1.

 ### Specify your dependency